peterbednar/conll-utils/README.md

 Alternatively, whole data doesn't have to be loaded into the memory, and you can stream instances directly from the file.

+### Documentation

+The reference documentation is available on [this site](https://peterbednar.github.io/conllutils/html/conllutils/index.html).

 ### LICENSE

 CoNLL-Utils is released under the MIT License.
 See the [LICENSE](https://github.com/peterbednar/conllutils/blob/master/LICENSE)